And0k/h5toGrid/readme.md

 This repository contains as good files as bunch of garbage.
 Mainly the code here is used to convert format of <a href="https://en.wikipedia.org/wiki/CTD_(instrument)">CTD</a> data and <a href="https://jor.ocean.ru/index.php/jor/article/download/369/153">inclinometer</a> data.

-# Requirements
+## Requirements
-After having many problems with pip/pipenv on windows I now use conda.
+After having many problems with pip/pipenv on windows I use conda for now.
 There is my [Conda environment file](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#id16) py3.7x64h5togrid_no_pip0.yml that I've used to install what I need.

-# Workflow to calculate grids from CTD data
+## Workflow to calculate grids from CTD data
-*Examples of workflows can be found in ``scripts`` directory*.
+*Examples of workflow can be found in ``scripts`` directory*.
 They usually includs steps:

- - ``csv2h5 -cfg.ini``: convert all tabular data to PyTables HDF5 Store wich is used by [pandas](https://pandas.pydata.org) library and may be loaded in [Veusz](https://github.com/veusz/veusz). (here and below cfg.ini means use of specific (usually different) configuration file for each source data and program).
+ - ``csv2h5``: convert all tabular data to PyTables HDF5 Store wich is used by [pandas](https://pandas.pydata.org) library and can be loaded in [Veusz](https://github.com/veusz/veusz).
- - ``h5toGpx -cfg.ini``: extract navigation data at time station starts to GPX waypoints
+ - ``h5toGpx``: extract navigation data at time station starts to GPX waypoints
- - change starts of sections and excluded stations with specified symbol using Garmin MapSource or other GPX waypoints editor and save result as new GPX-sections file
+ - create new GPX-sections file (using Garmin MapSource or other GPX waypoints editor) that contains or:
- - todo: calc preferred section directions and save updated gpx file with this indication
+    - routes over stations waypoints (method allows adjust direction of each section) or
+    - same waypoints but breaks (i.e. starts) of sections and excluded stations marked by special symbols
- - ``gpx2h5 -cfg.ini``: save GPX-sections to sections table in PyTables HDF5 Store
+ - ``gpx2h5``: save GPX-sections to sections table in PyTables HDF5 Store
  - prepare Veusz pattern for extract useful data on section and preferably control display
  - ``grid2d_vsz``: create similar Views files based on sections table and their data